Plyboard vs Gypsum Board: Understanding The Core Differences

 When choosing materials for construction or interior design, the debate of plyboard vs gypsum board often arises.
 These two materials serve different purposes, offering unique advantages and disadvantages.
 Knowing when to use each can significantly affect the quality and cost of your project.

-What is Plyboard?
+What Is Plyboard?

 Plyboard, also known as plywood, is made by gluing together multiple thin layers of wood veneer.
 This process creates a strong, durable, and versatile material widely used in construction, furniture making, and cabinetry.
 Plyboard comes in different grades, each suited for specific applications, ranging from structural purposes to interior decorations.

-What is Gypsum Board?
+What Is Gypsum Board?

 Gypsum board, commonly known as drywall, is a panel made of calcium sulfate dihydrate, pressed between thick sheets of paper.
 It’s mainly used for wall and ceiling applications in residential and commercial buildings.
 Its fire-resistant properties make it a safer choice for areas prone to high temperatures.